Growth in groups: ideas and perspectives: Growth in permutation groups

 \subsection{Random walks and elements of small support}

 We will start with some basic material on random walks.
 We will then be able to go briefly over the proof of \cite{BBS04}.

 Let us start by defining our terms.
-We will work with a directed multigraph $\Gamma$, i.e., a graph where the edges are directed (i.e., they are arrows) and may have multiplicity $>1$.
+We will work with a directed multigraph $\Gamma$, that is, a graph where the edges are directed (i.e., they are arrows) and may have multiplicity $>1$.
 (The setting we will work in now is more general than that of Cayley graphs.)
-We assume that $\Gamma$ is {\em strongly connected} (i.e., there is a path respecting the arrows between any two points in the vertex set $V(\Gamma)$), {\em regular of valency $d$} (i.e., there are $d$ arrows (counted with multiplicity) going out of every vertex in $V(\Gamma)$) and {\em symmetric} (i.e., the number of arrows from $x$ to $y$ is the same as the number of arrows from $y$ to $x$, counting with multiplicity in both cases).
+We assume that $\Gamma$ is {\em strongly connected} (i.e., there is a path respecting the arrows between any two points in the vertex set $V(\Gamma)$), {\em regular of valency (or degree) $d$} (meaning that there are $d$ arrows (counted with multiplicity) going out of every vertex in $V(\Gamma)$) and {\em symmetric} (i.e., the number of arrows from $x$ to $y$ is the same as the number of arrows from $y$ to $x$, counting with multiplicity in both cases).

 We will study a lazy random walk: a particle moves from vertex to vertex, and at each point in time, if it is at a vertex $x$, and the arrows going out of $x$ end at the vertices $x_1$, $x_2$,\dots, $x_d$ (with repetitions possible), the particle decides to be lazy (i.e., stays at $x$) with probability $1/2$, and moves to $x_i$ with probability $1/2d$.
 (Studying a lazy random walk is a well-known trick used to avoid the possible effects of large negative eigenvalues of the adjacency matrix.)